Exit problems for general draw-down times of spectrally negative L\'evy processes: Proofs of main results

-The probability of hitting a maximum dependent level may not be derived directly by applying the Markov property of $X$ as in the constant case in Lemma \ref{lem_hitting}.
-However, due to the assumption that $c<\xi(u)$ for $u\in[0,b]$ and absence of positive jumps for $X$, a similar observation is that
+The hitting of a maximum dependent level cannot be derived by applying the strong Markov property of $X$ as in the classical case in Lemma \ref{lem_hitting}.
+However, due to the absence of positive jumps, a similar observation is that